 As trial counsel, Courtney manages individual, multistate, and class action litigation involving multiple matters and law firms.
 Her experience includes conducting internal investigations in response to regulatory inquiries and individual and class action matters, developing an appropriate and effective narrative for her client, managing discovery, and preparing corporate witnesses and experts to maximize the ability to recognize and create opportunities to achieve optimal settlements, or to press for resolution through trial on behalf of her clients.

-Represented client in defense of Lanham Act and Unfair Trade Practices Act claims.
+- Representation and defense of retail business against Lanham Act and Unfair Trade Practices Act claims.

-Served as member of a trial team that secured a defense verdict on behalf of an American multinational retail corporation in a premises liability case that garnered national media exposure.
+- Representation and defense of American multinational retail corporation in a premises liability/sexual assault case that garnered national media exposure.

 Member, American Bar Association

 - Speaker, Using Contracts to Avoid Problematic Jurisdictions and Unfavorable Law, April 29, 2021

 - Hon.
 Karen J. Williams, U.S. Court of Appeals for the 4th Circuit, 1996-1998

 - North Carolina